bignerdranch/expandable-recycler-view/README.md

 Now run the sample app on any device or emulator/simulator to view the basic functionality of the list.
 Code for the sample is located under ```/app/src/main```.
 All library code is located under ```/expandablerecyclerview/src/main```.
 The CriminalIntent sample is located under ```/criminalintentsample/src/main```.

 ## Overview
-Expandable RecyclerView can be used with any default RecyclerView.
+Expandable RecyclerView can be used with any stock Android RecyclerView.

 **What you need to implement:**
 - A custom adapter that extends ```ExpandableRecyclerAdapter```